 To ensure no bias in favor of any candidate, BEX continually reviews and updates its testing materials.
-BEX also asks all candidates to sign a nondisclosure agreement before beginning the assessment and has implemented other safeguards.
+BEX also asks all candidates to agree to and sign a non-disclosure agreement before beginning the assessment and has implemented other safeguards.
 Please note that BEX will terminate the candidacy of anyone who is found to have violated the non-disclosure agreement.